 Waikato, New Zealand

-CMW is currently engaged as a sub-consultant to Bloxam Burnett & Olliver (BBO) for a section of SH2 that will be upgraded to 2 lanes in both directions.
+CMW has completed a geotechnical investigation for a section of SH2 that will be upgraded to 2 lanes in both directions.
 This will involve widening of the existing road formation (currently 1 lane in both directions) with significant cuts and structural fills up to approximately 10m and 8m deep respectively.

 Proposed development will include culvert extensions, new stock / machinery underpasses, new U-turn facilities, retaining walls, new pavements and pavement overlays.